zizdlp/frpc/getting-started/quick-start.md

 # Quick Start

-In this section we'll be going over how you can quickly get started with <Tooltip tip="Frisbee RPC">fRPC</Tooltip>, from defining your message types in a <Tooltip tip="Syntax used to describe protocol buffers">proto3</Tooltip> file, to writing your first server and client.
+In this section we'll be going over how you can quickly get started with fRPC[^1], from defining your message types in a proto3[^2] file, to writing your first server and client.

-We'll be building a simple echo service that will echo back the message it receives, and later on we'll also show how you can use the Frisbee framework itself to build a more complex <Tooltip tip="Publish and Subscribe">PUB\/SUB</Tooltip> service.
+We'll be building a simple echo service that will echo back the message it receives, and later on we'll also show how you can use the Frisbee framework itself to build a more complex PUB\/SUB[^3] service.

 ## Installation

-To get started with <Tooltip tip="Frisbee RPC">fRPC</Tooltip>, you'll need to make sure you have `Go` and the `protoc` compiler installed.
-Then, you'll need to install the `protoc-gen-go-frpc` <Tooltip tip="Plugins hook into the protoc compiler and allow for custom code generation">protoc plugin</Tooltip>
-which we will use to generate the server and client code.
+To get started with fRPC[^1], you'll need to make sure you have `Go` and the `protoc` compiler installed.
+Then, you'll need to install the `protoc-gen-go-frpc` protoc plugin[^4] which we will use to generate the server and client code.

 ### Prerequisites